 Skeletal muscle is muscle that you can consciously control.
 When your brain tells a muscle to contract, it shortens, pulling one bone towards another across a joint.
 Muscles work in pairs — when one shortens, a corresponding muscle lengthens.
 Physical activity maintains or increases the strength of skeletal muscles.

 Smooth muscle sits in and around blood vessels and organs.
 You can’t consciously control smooth muscle.
 It helps regulate your blood pressure, airways and digestion.

 The heart is made of special muscle called cardiac muscle.
 You can’t control it consciously.
 It contracts to make your heart beat.

-Joints in the arms and legs are synovial joints which means they have fluid in them (synovial fluid) so bones can move over each other.
+Joints in the arms and legs are synovial joints, which means they have fluid (synovial fluid) in them so bones can move over each other.

 Conditions and injuries related to the bones, muscles and joints

 Many different conditions and injuries can affect the musculoskeletal system, such as: